 “New beginning” in Maori is a fine way to describe this winery.
 Every new vintage is made with eager desire.
-Their Pinot Noir regularly makes it in the top five of favorite wine lists.
-It’s a complex wine with blended flavors that come together nicely on the palate.
+Their Pinot Noir regularly makes it in the top five of favourite wine lists.
+It’s a complex wine with blended flavours that come together nicely on the palate.

 The 2013 Waikari Pinot Noir is perhaps the best Pinot Noir that New Zealand has to offer.
 The rich dark berries are powerful but spice and minerals also play on the tongue for exceptional complexity.
 This is the most expensive wine on our list, but if you can drop $200NZ on a bottle, you won’t regret it.